 The election of directors contemplated by Proposal No. 1 will be decided by a plurality of the votes cast.
 Accordingly, the seven director nominees receiving the highest number of votes will be elected.

-The approval of the 2020 Plan contemplated by Proposal No. 2, the ratification of the selection of Mayer Hoffman as our independent registered public accounting firm contemplated by Proposal No. 3 and approval, on an advisory (non-binding) basis, of the compensation of our named executive officers contemplated by Proposal No. 4 each requires the affirmative vote of the holders of a majority of the shares of common stock present and entitled to vote either in person or by proxy at the Annual Meeting.
+The approval of the 2020 Plan Amendment contemplated by Proposal No. 2, the ratification of the appointment of BDO as our independent registered public accounting firm contemplated by Proposal No. 4 and the approval, on an advisory (non-binding) basis, of the compensation of our named executive officers contemplated by Proposal No. 5, each require the affirmative vote of the holders of a majority in voting power of the shares of common stock present and entitled to vote either in person or by proxy at the Annual Meeting.